-Those with hypersensitivity issues should use Titanium instead of Surgical Steel.
-Titanium is a preferred material for initial piercings because it’s an elemental metal – it doesn’t contain nickel.
+- Titanium is a preferred material for piercings.
 Titanium is as strong as steel, but as light as aluminum.
-It does not corrode, does not tarnish, It does not react to sunlight, salt-water, or any body chemistry, It can also be anodized to produce many vibrant colors and in its pure state, is totally non-allergenic, It is a perfect solution for a sensitive body that are having problems with healing a piercing.
-Unfortunately, Titanium is also more expensive material, so the piercing and the jewelry are going to be a bit higher, but you are worth it!
+It does not corrode, does not tarnish, It does not react to sunlight, salt-water, or any body chemistry.
+It is totally non-allergenic, It is a perfect solution for a sensitive body that are having problems with healing a piercing.
+Unfortunately, Titanium is also more expensive material, so the piercing and the jewelry are going to be a bit higher, but worth it!
 Titanium is usually preferred over steel because it contains no nickel and it weighs almost 50% less than steel.
 Titanium can come in plain polish which looks just like steel AND it can come in a variety of colors (but NOT red or black).
 Titanium is super for people with sensitive skin to steel.
-It does cost a little more but is well worth it.
 Titanium comes in different grades just like steel with Grade 23 (6AL4V ELI F-136) implant grade being the highest.
-Colored titanium does fade over time (but is not dangerous to your piercing).
-If worn in the mouth the color usually wears faster.
-Simply wash with antibacterial soap and warm water before inserting into your piercing.
-No need to use alcohol or harsh cleansers on your jewelry

-Only 14k or 18k gold is appropriate for body jewelry (24k gold is too soft).
+- Only 14k or 18k gold is appropriate for body jewelry (24k gold is too soft).
 14k is the best as it is strong enough to maintain the threads for barbell etc. The higher grade of gold, the softer it gets.
 Lower grades than 14k could result in migration, rejection, or develop permanent reactions to gold.

-Do not clean with alcohol or other harsh chemicals.
+- Do not clean with alcohol or other harsh chemicals.
 Simply wash with antibacterial soap and warm water before inserting into your piercing.
 Be gentle when screwing on balls as threads could easily strip.
 Over time gold can lose its luster from being within the body.
 All you need to do is lightly buff it back to its natural shine.

 PVD coated steel or titanium:

-Do not use alcohol or harsh chemicals to clean jewelry.
+- Do not use alcohol or harsh chemicals to clean jewelry.
 Just use standard antibacterial soap and warm water to clean jewelry.